IT21161810/Space-Hub/README.md

 ## React Js Frontend

-- This is the Node Js backend for a University Timetable management System
+- This is the React Website for display NASA API data and allows user to interact with NASA APIs

 ## 1.Installation